Skip to main content

 Total Cost ($)

-Total cost of running the workload in AWS.
+The total annual cost of running the workload in AWS.

 Compute Cost ($)